leovct/zk-evm-prover-infra/README.md

 - **Enhance `leader` logs to be more operator-friendly**.

   Currently, the logs lack detailed progress information during the proving process.
-It would be beneficial to display the progress of the proof, including metrics like the number of transactions proved, total transactions, and time elapsed.
+It would be beneficial to display the progress of the proof, including metrics like the number of transactions proved, total transactions, and time elapsed (essentially a progress bar showing % of transactions proven in a block so far).

   We should go from this: